nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * The `tag-del` command does not require a confirmation prompt.
   * This is because the operation is reversible and does not have a significant impact on the data.
-  * We akin it to adding a label to a contact, which can be removed without any significant consequences.
+  * It is akin to adding a label to a contact, which can be removed without any significant consequences.
   * Pros: Saves time by not requiring a confirmation prompt for a reversible operation.
   * Cons: Users may not be satisfied that deletion operations are not consistent throughout with a confirmation prompt.